NedasZ/CaesarCipher/README.md

 Used an article about a Caesar Cipher in C# while making this: https://www.c-sharpcorner.com/article/caesar-cipher-in-c-sharp/

-Also wasn't familiar with making UnitTests so I looked at this: https://www.youtube.com/watch?v=mFoGeiVKltY&ab_channel=FoxLearn
+Also wasn't familiar with making UnitTests so I had to look up a simple video about them: https://www.youtube.com/watch?v=mFoGeiVKltY&ab_channel=FoxLearn